crocandr/docker-unimus/README.md

 ## Run

 You've to have a DB for the Unimus.
-You can use HSQL (local - file based) or MySQL (with an other container) for the backend DB.
+You can use HSQL (local - file-based) or MySQL (with an other container) for the backend DB.

 ### with HSQL